 Our current way of life in the UK is incredibly wasteful, at a high cost to others.
 Those in the Global South not only face poor working conditions to produce cheap goods for the Global North, but also suffer the increasingly serious impacts of climate change brought about by our irresponsible consumption of fossil fuels.
-Whilst we in the Global North also suffer the negative ecological and social impacts of our lifestyle:

 - A sense of lack of control and of possible alternatives - individualisation of society and polarisation of communities leave many feeling isolated, overwhelmed and unable to change their situation.

 We believe that there is an alternative, and that it is time to take responsibility for the real cost of our lifestyle.
 Not to lower our standard of living, but to improve the quality and reduce the quantity of our consumption.
-In this time of global crisis it is crucial that we reconnect with our communities at a local and global level, and work together to seek solutions, rather than fighting against each other.

-The Kindling Trust will research, implement and promote a standard of living which addresses the ecological and social impact of our actions; recognising rights and equality at a local and international level, and work with people to create sustainable opportunities and resilient communities.
+We will research, implement and promote a standard of living which addresses the ecological and social impact of our actions; recognising rights and equality at a local and international level, and work with people to create sustainable opportunities and resilient communities.
 We will demonstrate that this is not only a viable way to live but also a desirable one.

 • Create low impact low cost housing - Ecommodation - by refurbishing buildings into highly efficient housing, significantly lowering both carbon and bills.
 Ecommodation will be run as a housing co-op and follow the eco-village model, integrating various aspects of ecological and social design.
 Lowered housing costs will help producers (and other enterprises) live well without living in debt, and help them in turn keep their prices affordable.